Doug Bailey Sells 500 Shares of Power Integrations Inc (NASDAQ:POWI) Stock

 - On Monday, July 6th, Doug Bailey sold 1,500 shares of Power Integrations stock.
 The shares were sold at an average price of $120.13, for a total value of $180,195.00.

-The company also recently announced a quarterly dividend, which was paid on Tuesday, June 30th.
-Shareholders of record on Friday, May 29th were given a dividend of $0.21 per share.
-The ex-dividend date of this dividend was Thursday, May 28th.
-This is a positive change from Power Integrations’s previous quarterly dividend of $0.19.
-This represents a $0.84 dividend on an annualized basis and a yield of 0.68%.
-Power Integrations’s payout ratio is 47.19%.
+The business also recently declared a quarterly dividend, which was paid on Tuesday, June 30th.
+Shareholders of record on Friday, May 29th were issued a $0.21 dividend.
+The ex-dividend date was Thursday, May 28th.
+This represents a $0.84 annualized dividend and a dividend yield of 0.69%.
+This is a boost from Power Integrations’s previous quarterly dividend of $0.19.
+Power Integrations’s dividend payout ratio is currently 47.19%.

-Several hedge funds have recently modified their holdings of the business.
-Private Capital Group LLC grew its position in shares of Power Integrations by 141.3% during the 1st quarter.
-Private Capital Group LLC now owns 444 shares of the semiconductor company’s stock worth $39,000 after buying an additional 260 shares in the last quarter.
-NWK Group Inc. purchased a new stake in Power Integrations in the first quarter worth about $42,000.
-FinTrust Capital Advisors LLC bought a new position in Power Integrations during the 1st quarter worth about $56,000.
-Cognios Capital LLC purchased a new position in Power Integrations during the 1st quarter valued at about $69,000.
-Finally, Rockefeller Capital Management L.P. bought a new stake in shares of Power Integrations in the 1st quarter valued at about $94,000.
-Institutional investors and hedge funds own 98.17% of the company’s stock.
+Several brokerages recently commented on POWI.
+Deutsche Bank boosted their target price on Power Integrations from $90.00 to $93.00 and gave the stock a “hold” rating in a report on Friday, May 8th.
+Zacks Investment Research cut Power Integrations from a “hold” rating to a “sell” rating in a report on Thursday.
+Loop Capital reissued a “buy” rating and set a $117.00 target price on shares of Power Integrations in a report on Monday, May 18th.
+Stifel Nicolaus boosted their target price on Power Integrations from $105.00 to $119.00 and gave the stock a “buy” rating in a report on Thursday, April 30th.
+Finally, BidaskClub raised Power Integrations from a “buy” rating to a “strong-buy” rating in a report on Saturday, June 6th.
+Two analysts have rated the stock with a sell rating, two have assigned a hold rating, two have assigned a buy rating and one has given a strong buy rating to the stock.
+Power Integrations presently has an average rating of “Hold” and an average price target of $102.20.

-Several research analysts have commented on the stock.
-Stifel Nicolaus lifted their price objective on shares of Power Integrations from $105.00 to $119.00 and gave the stock a “buy” rating in a research note on Thursday, April 30th.
-Zacks Investment Research upgraded shares of Power Integrations from a “strong sell” rating to a “hold” rating in a report on Wednesday.
-Deutsche Bank upped their price target on shares of Power Integrations from $90.00 to $93.00 and gave the company a “hold” rating in a report on Friday, May 8th.
-BidaskClub raised shares of Power Integrations from a “buy” rating to a “strong-buy” rating in a research note on Saturday, June 6th.
-Finally, Loop Capital reaffirmed a “buy” rating and set a $117.00 target price on shares of Power Integrations in a research note on Monday, May 18th.
-One analyst has rated the stock with a sell rating, three have issued a hold rating, two have assigned a buy rating and one has assigned a strong buy rating to the stock.
-Power Integrations presently has a consensus rating of “Hold” and an average target price of $102.20.
+Several hedge funds and other institutional investors have recently bought and sold shares of POWI.
+Private Capital Group LLC increased its holdings in shares of Power Integrations by 141.3% in the first quarter.
+Private Capital Group LLC now owns 444 shares of the semiconductor company’s stock valued at $39,000 after buying an additional 260 shares in the last quarter.
+NWK Group Inc. acquired a new stake in Power Integrations during the 1st quarter valued at $42,000.
+FinTrust Capital Advisors LLC purchased a new stake in shares of Power Integrations in the first quarter valued at $56,000.
+Cognios Capital LLC acquired a new stake in shares of Power Integrations in the first quarter worth $69,000.
+Finally, Rockefeller Capital Management L.P. purchased a new position in shares of Power Integrations during the first quarter valued at $94,000.
+98.07% of the stock is currently owned by institutional investors.

 Power Integrations, Inc designs, develops, and markets analog and mixed-signal integrated circuits (ICs), and other electronic components and circuitry used in high-voltage power conversion worldwide.
 The company offers a range of alternating current to direct current (DC) power conversion products that address power supply ranging from less than 1 watt of output to approximately 500 watts of output for mobile-device chargers, consumer appliances, utility meters, LCD monitors, main and standby power supplies for desktop computers and TVs, and other consumer and industrial applications, as well as light-emitting diode lighting.